Ústí nad Orlicí: Etymology

-The name Ústí literally means 'mouth (of the river)'.
+The name Ústí literally means 'mouth (of the river)' in Czech.
 It refers to its location at the confluence of rivers.
-The German name Wildenschwert was created by a distortion of the original German name Wilhelmswerd, which referred to one of colonizers on the area, Wilhelm von Dürnholz, and meant "Wilhelm's promontory".
+The German name Wildenschwert was created by a distortion of the original German name Wilhelmswerd, which referred to one of colonisers on the area, Wilhelm von Dürnholz, and meant "Wilhelm's promontory".

 Geography

 Ústí nad Orlicí is located about 44 km east of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is the Strážný hill at 584 m above sea level.
 The town is situated at the confluence of the Tichá Orlice and Třebovka rivers.